loading spinner

 Key factors include:

-• Overwhelm: The sheer number of options for everything from career paths to leisure activities can make it difficult to choose, leading to inaction.
-For instance, you might spend hours browsing job listings but only apply for positions if the choices feel manageable.
+Overwhelm: The sheer number of options for everything from career paths to leisure activities can make it difficult to choose, leading to inaction.
+For instance, you might spend hours browsing job listings but never apply for positions if the choices feel manageable.

 Burnout, Inefficiency, and Miswanting